Labonneguigue/CarND-Semantic-Segmentation/README.md

 ## Hyperparameters

 I trained the model on 2 Epochs with a batch size of 2 to obtain the following results.
-The dropout probability is 0.5.
+The dropout probability is `0.5`.
-The learning rate was set to 1e-3.
+The learning rate was set to `1e-3`.
-Regularization was applied with beta = 1e-3.
+Regularization was applied with `beta = 1e-3`.

 ## Results